Knowledge Base AI Chatbot for Small Business

 Conclusion

 A knowledge base AI chatbot is not just another AI feature for support teams.
-For SaaS companies, it is a way to turn help content, product documentation, and support workflows into a faster and more scalable customer experience.
+For small businesses, it is a way to turn help content, product documentation, and support workflows into a faster and more scalable customer experience.

 The most effective teams do not start by asking which chatbot sounds the smartest.
 They start by asking which content is trustworthy, which ticket categories are repetitive, which questions should be automated first, and where human agents still need to lead.
 That is what makes a chatbot operationally useful instead of superficially impressive.